 Extended Absences from School

 Families who take extended vacations (greater than two days) must inform the office and teachers ahead of time in writing.
-Please ask the front office for a “Notification of Extended Absence” form to fill out, or visit the website to fill it out electronically.
+Please ask the front office for a “Notification of Extended Absence” form to fill out.

 Please note that if your child is going to miss more than 20 consecutive days of school, it is Washington State policy that we must withdraw your child and then re-enroll them upon returning.
 When they return, students are not guaranteed the same class placement.
 We strongly discourage extended absences from school.
 There is no replacement for school attendance, and with the depth and variety of components included within the NSD curriculum, it is not possible for teachers to provide work to cover the missed instruction and group learning.